jeffsani/MaxMindGeoIP2ADC/README.md

 - Clone the repo into the desired directory on your linux host: git clone https://github.com/jeffsani/maxmindgeolite2adc.git <directory> (directory is optional)
 - cd to that directory
-- Run the init.sh script
+- Run the geolite2adc-init.sh script